UNC board grants tenure to Nikole Hannah-Jones amid outcry from Black faculty and students - KTVZ

 The board’s 9-4 vote came after it met in a closed session for nearly three hours.
 When the board moved to a closed session, video surfaced on social media of law enforcement forcefully removing protesters from the meeting room.

-Following the vote, board chair Richard Stevens said the board had “endured false claims” and was “called the most unpleasant names” in recent weeks.
+Following the vote, board vice chair Gene Davis said the board had “endured false claims” and was “called the most unpleasant names” in recent weeks.

-University officials posted a notice of Wednesday’s special meeting online, but a university spokeswoman declined to comment on plans for a tenure vote when reached by CNN.
+UNC-Chapel Hill Chancellor Kevin M. Guskiewicz said in statement that he was pleased that the tenure issue with Hannah-Jones was resolved.

+“… I believe she can add great value to our university community,” Guskiewicz said.
+“Our students are eager to learn from her, and we are ready to welcome her to the Carolina faculty.”

-Trish Harris, vice chair of the Carolina Black Caucus and recruitment director at the UNC School of Education, confirmed that the tenure vote for Jones would take place at the meeting.
+Trish Harris, vice chair of the Carolina Black Caucus and recruitment director at the UNC School of Education, confirmed earlier this week that the tenure vote for Jones would take place at the meeting.
 The Carolina Black Caucus is a campus group that advocates for Black faculty and staff at UNC.

 The board’s refusal to give Hannah-Jones’ tenure has fueled outcry from UNC’s Black community with more than 100 students rallying last week on campus to demand that the board reconsider tenure for Hannah-Jones.
 At least three Black faculty members have reportedly announced their resignations amid the controversy including one who said the tenure issue with Hannah-Jones was a key reason for her upcoming departure.
 CNN was unable to confirm why the other two resigned.

-Note: Correction: A previous version of this article also misstated how many Black women faculty members have tenure at UNC.
-There is one tenured faculty member at the journalism school.